Resolution Problems in clock()

 The clock() function returns an approximation of processor time used by the program.

-I thought that the word approximation was there because that the CLOCKS_PER_SEC should always be set to 1,000,000 according to the POSIX standard, and modern CPU tick on a much higher frequency so here goes the approximation, as the number of actual ticks needs to be adjusted, as the tick rate of clock() is a one million in a second ticks and not the actual hardware rate.
+I thought that the word approximation was there because CLOCKS_PER_SEC should always be set to 1,000,000 according to the POSIX standard, and modern CPUs tick at a much higher frequency, so that’s where the approximation comes in, as the number of actual ticks needs to be adjusted, since the tick rate of clock() is one million ticks per second and not the actual hardware rate.

 #include <stdio.h>